iOLIGO/ioligo/docs/oligo.md

 ### origin

 The source of oligonucleotides, including genome, annotation, and location.
-The three are separated by semicolons, like '`{genome;annotation;location}`' or '`{genome1,genome2,genome3;annotation1,annotation2,annotation3;location1,location2,location3}`'.
-More info: 'genome1 <-> annotation1 <-> location1'.
+The three are separated by semicolons, like `{genome;annotation;location}` or `{genome1,genome2,genome3;annotation1,annotation2,annotation3;location1,location2,location3}`.
+More info: `genome1 <-> annotation1 <-> location1`.

-- genome: Record the identity information of the reference genome fa file, such as version name or download address, separated by commas, like '`{fa1_URL,fa2_URL,fa3_version}`'.
+- genome: Record the identity information of the reference genome fa file, such as version name or download address, separated by commas, like `{fa1_URL,fa2_URL,fa3_version}`.

-- annotation: Record the identity information of the reference genome gtf file, such as version name or download address, separated by commas, like '`{gtf1_URL,gtf2_URL,fa3_version}`'.
+- annotation: Record the identity information of the reference genome gtf file, such as version name or download address, separated by commas, like `{gtf1_URL,gtf2_URL,fa3_version}`.

-- location: Record the identity information of the reference genome location information,separated by commas, like '`{location1,location2,location3}`'.
+- location: Record the identity information of the reference genome location information,separated by commas, like `{location1,location2,location3}`.

-- more info: The location attribute consists of genomeid, chromosome name, starting position, ending position, and positive and [strands](https://www.biostars.org/p/3423/), separated by colons, like '`{geonemid,chrom,start,end,strand}`' or '`{genomeid,all}`'.If the strand value in the location does not exist, the default is the `+` strand.
+- more info: The location attribute consists of genomeid, chromosome name, starting position, ending position, and positive and [strands](https://www.biostars.org/p/3423/), separated by colons, like `{geonemid,chrom,start,end,strand}` or `{genomeid,all}`.If the strand value in the location does not exist, the default is the `+` strand.

 ### target